wangdi2016/HpGP_QUAST_Kraken2/README.md

 ## Citation
 If you use the analysis summary, please cite:
-- Andrés Julián Gutiérrez-Escobar *et al.*
-*Global diversity of integrating conjugative elements (ICEs) in Helicobacter pylori and their influence on genome architecture* (2026)
+* Andrés Julián Gutiérrez-Escobar et al. **Global diversity of integrating conjugative elements (ICEs) in Helicobacter pylori and their influence on genome architecture** (2026).